guptais/demo-http-sink-kafka-connector/cp_Kafka_Docker/docker_QuickStart.md

 You can also visit the control center running to `localhost:9021` to see the status of the cluster.

 ![Confluent Control Center](../images/Control_Center.png)

+And that's it.
+A Cluster Kafka a kakfa connect node is running locally.